Best GMRS Radios | Tested & Reviewed

 Durability

 You don’t want your radio to bust open when you drop it, not work in cold temperatures, or get fried when it gets a little rain on it.
-Vehicle and base stations don’t worry as much about durability because they aren’t meant to be going through wear and tear, but it’s still nice when they aren’t fragile.
+Vehicle and base stations don’t worry as much about durability because they aren’t meant to go through wear and tear, but it’s still nice when they aren’t fragile.

 GMRS vs. FRS, CB, & Ham